Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xhMTIK3LMPw.md

 # [September 21st, 2021 Livestream](../2021-09-21.md)
 ## Q&A: What is the plan with Quantum Computers & Superposition Oscillators?
 https://www.youtube.com/watch?v=xhMTIK3LMPw
-This question was possibly duplicated with a more recent answer: [September 28th, 2021 Livestream Q&A: How do you get Hard Drives that require Holiday Event-specific items?](./yt-eviAiYWLroI.md) [https://www.youtube.com/watch?v=eviAiYWLroI](https://www.youtube.com/watch?v=eviAiYWLroI)
+This question was possibly duplicated with a more recent answer: [October 12th, 2021 Livestream Q&A: Dear Jace & Snutt, can we have FICS⁕MAS items back so I can finish my build off, please?](./yt-fmJkYftGKzg.md) [https://www.youtube.com/watch?v=fmJkYftGKzg](https://www.youtube.com/watch?v=fmJkYftGKzg)

 ### Topics